B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 The passports contained information about the identity of citizens 16 and older, and was required for all persons residing in areas where the passport system was introduced.
 Those under 16 were listed as dependents on their caretakers documents.
 The passport contained extensive information about the owner, including Name, time/location of birth, nationality, social status, military service status, residence, and place of work.
-They were issued for a 3-year term
+They were issued for a 3-year term.

-Military paper
+In context of population labor organization, it was used as way to more closely manage and monitor population statistics.
+It also provided an alternate source of population data from the census, which occurred infrequently in 1920, 1926, 1937, and 1939.
+During the late 1930s,

+Since a majority of the Soviet population lived in rural areas, the rollout began in larger urban areas where there were greater concentrations of people.
 The passports were required to be presented to "house management" upon arriving in a new locality.

-Since a majority of the Soviet population lived in rural areas, t began
+This "accounting of migration"

 Human aspect.
 Movement of people, and all that they require.